 What is Strife?

-Strife is a student-led blog aimed at anyone in the academic community, from first year undergraduates to professors.
+Strife is a graduate student-led blog aimed at the academic community, from first year undergraduates to professors.
 Our thematic focus is ‘conflict’ in all shapes, forms and senses of the word.
 We combine history, literature, and philosophical approaches to politics (among other things) to create an interesting, informative and entertaining blog for our readers.
-Strife has also a peer-reviewed Journal attached to it, the second issue of which is about to be published.
+Strife has also a peer-reviewed Journal attached to it.

 Who Runs Strife?